neondatabase/website/content/docs/guides/prisma.md

 You can now use Prisma Client as you normally would with full type-safety.
 Prisma Migrate, introspection, and Prisma Studio will continue working as before, using the Neon connection string defined by the `DATABASE_URL` variable in your `schema.prisma` file.

 <Admonition type="note">
-If you encounter a `TypeError: bufferUtil.mask is not a function` error when building your application, this is likely due to a missing Websocket implementation required to use the `Client` or `Pool` constructs with the Neon serverless driver.
+If you encounter a `TypeError: bufferUtil.mask is not a function` error when building your application, this is likely due to a missing dependency that the `ws` module requires when using `Client` and `Pool` constructs.
 You can address this requirement by installing the `bufferutil` package:

 ```shell
 npm i bufferutil --save-dev